tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

   ![image](./images/media/image48.png)
 1. Click Navigation Menu Home.
   ![image](./images/media/image21.png)![image](./images/media/image49.png)
-1. Notice the Navigation bar is customized, and the Home Page can have a company logo on it. \\
-  **Note:** You may have to refresh your browser if it does not immediately show.
+1. Notice the Navigation bar is customized, and the Home Page can have a company logo on it.<br/>**Note:** You may have to refresh your browser if it does not immediately show.
   ![image](./images/media/image50.png)
 1. Let's reset this to the default setting so the rest of the lab workbooks will be consistent with your environment:
  - Click Navigation Menu Administer Customize branding, then Restore defaults Restore defaults.